 3. Set-up & Launch

-1. From that moment – all you do is: create new media source in the SplitCam and select IP-camera as a source;
+- From that moment, all you do is create a new media source in the SplitCam and select an IP camera as a source.

-2. You’ll only a single field → paste that link in there → ready to go;
+- You’ll only have a single field → paste that link in there → ready to go;

-3. Head to Skype / Zoom / Meet / Teams and get to video settings
+- Head to Skype / Zoom / Meet / Teams and get to the video settings

-4. Select “Splitcam Driver” as a source for video input and we’re done.
+- Select “Splitcam Driver” as a source for video input, and we’re done.

 4. Demo: Skype & Zoom

-Also let me tell a bit about a back-end – we’ve got an RTSP-protocol stream incoming from the camera.
+Also, let me tell you a bit about the back-end – we’ve got an RTSP-protocol stream incoming from the camera.
 The Splitcam software and similar tools act here as a decoder.
-What they do is that they convert that incoming from a camera unique RTSP-stream into the wide-supported RTMP-stream, used by all major streaming services like Youtube, Twitch, Facebook and et cetera.
-And also this tool emulates that we have a web camera connected to PC via common usb-cable, making the system able to recognize it like a regular web camera.
-And this how we can call with a video from our network camera using Skype, Zoom, google hangouts and cetera.
+What they do is convert the incoming from a camera’s unique RTSP-stream into the widely supported RTMP-stream, used by all major streaming services like YouTube, Twitch, Facebook, and at cetera.
+And also this tool emulates that we have a web camera connected to the PC via a common USB cable, making the system able to recognize it as a regular web camera.
+And this is how we can call with a video from our network camera using Skype, Zoom, Google Hangouts, and cetera.